cjacker/opensource-toolchain-pic/README.md

 ```
 cd GreatCowBASIC
+# If you use gcbasic-0.99.01, a patch is needed.
 cat gcbasic-0.99.01-build-fix.patch|patch -p1
 cd sources/linuxbuild
 ./install.sh build
 sudo ./install.sh install
 ```

-A patch is needed to build gcbasic successfully, the patch 'gcbasic-0.99.01-build-fix.patch' provided in this repo.
+A patch is needed to build gcbasic-0.99.01 successfully, and the patch 'gcbasic-0.99.01-build-fix.patch' provided in this repo.
+If you use the latest version of gcbasic, please omit this patch step.

 After installation, you should have `gcbasic` command on your PATH.